|Tour of Idaho 2021 Challenge Point

 to properly interpret a trail sign is not the same

-thing as a closed
+thing as an officially closed

 Occasionally a trail, though not officially closed, becomes impassable due to blowdown, landslides or extensive flooding.
 You are going to end up sawing trees and doing some moderate occasional trail maintenance while on the Tour, but no one expects you to spend all day getting 10 miles due to an anomalous event.
 In the event that a trail is impassable you are permitted to retreat and find the shortest way around to rejoin the Tour route.
-Please note that an off route penalty may or may not be assessed in this instance depending on circumstances.
+Please note that an off route penalty may or may not be assessed in this instance, depending on circumstances.

-or unofficial closures, or riding errors and/or navigation
+or unofficial closures or navigation

 errors, teams must